-- 13.(1) Chapter 2 applies to a candidate GOC despite anything in an Act that was enacted before the commencement of this Act. - (2) If there is an inconsistency between chapter 2 and an Act enacted before the commencement of this Act, chapter 2 prevails to the extent of the inconsistency. - (3) A regulation may provide that an Act, or a provision of an Act, that- - (a) was enacted before the commencement of this Act; and - (b) established a government entity that becomes a candidate GOC or provides for its structure, management, operation or accountability;
+13.(1) Chapter 2 applies to a candidate GOC despite anything in an Act that was enacted before the commencement of this Act.

-applies to the candidate GOC with modifications prescribed by regulation.
+(2) If there is an inconsistency between chapter 2 and an Act enacted before the commencement of this Act, chapter 2 prevails to the extent of the inconsistency.

-- (4) A regulation made for the purposes of subsection (3) expires 6 months from the day on which it is notified in the gazette unless it is earlier repealed or its operation is extended by regulation for a period, or a single further period, of not longer than 6 months. - (5) Chapter 2, and any provision of chapter 2, has effect subject to a provision of an Act enacted after the commencement of this Act that expressly provides that the chapter or provision is subject to it.
+(3) Chapter 2, and any provision of chapter 2, has effect subject to a provision of an Act enacted after the commencement of this Act that expressly provides that the chapter or provision is subject to it.